naumovskin/shortAds/README.md

 # shortAds
-- Simple implementation of spring security with angularJS
+- Simple Implementation of Spring Security with AngularJS

 # Technologies and frameworks used in this project:
 - Java, Spring Boot, Maven, Hibernate, Spring Data JPA and MySQL as RDBMS solution.